Optional enrichment

 - Normalizes (lowercase, trim).

-- Hashes (SHA-256 for internal use, MD5 for third-party interop).
+- Hashes (SHA-256 for internal use, MD5 for optional enrichment compatibility).

 Identify with additional signals